Colleverde

-Colleverde is a "frazione" of the "sparse comune" of Guidonia Montecelio, in the Metropolitan City of Rome Capital, in the region known as Lazio.
+Colleverde is a frazione of the comune sparso of Guidonia Montecelio, in the Metropolitan City of Rome Capital of Lazio.

 History

 Ancient history

-The name of the "frazione" comes from the name of the hill the urban center developed itself on over the years.
+The name of the frazione comes from the name of the hill the urban center developed itself on over the years.
 During the existence of the Roman Empire the area was inhabited.
 This can be testified by the presence of a hypogeum located in Parco Azzurro which might have been part of the suburbs of the larger Roman urban center known as Nomentum or, alternatively, of the suburbs of Crustumerium.
 The hypogeum has two underground floors, the first one containing a warehouse and the second one a series of tombs.

 The archeological site is not located very far from Via Nomentana (being located between 15 and 16 km from the area).
 As of now the only way to access the site is to ask the custodian of Parco Azzurro.

-Early Modern history
+Early modern history

-On the other side of Via Nomentana there are what are locally known as "case nuove" (new houses), initially inhabited by monks and later on by noble families.
+On the other side of Via Nomentana there are what are locally known as case nuove (new houses), initially inhabited by monks and later on by noble families.
 Currently the building is used for civilian-related reasons.
-The architecture of the "case nuove" has a "rural romanesque" style; the entrance presents a triangular pediment, whilst the door on the right is arched and was initially owned by the Monastery of Saint Paul Outside the Walls.
-From 1528 it belonged to the Monastery of the Three Fountains, then to the Bolis family, then to the Moroni family, and now to the Bona family.
+The architecture of the case nuove has a "rural romanesque" style; the entrance presents a triangular pediment, whilst the door on the right is arched and was initially owned by the Monastery of Saint Paul Outside the Walls.
+From 1528 it belonged to the Tre Fontane Abbey, then to the Bolis family, then to the Moroni family, and now to the Bona family.